 Skip to content ↓

-• German
+German

-?Those who know nothing of foreign languages know nothing of their own.?
+"Those who know nothing of foreign languages know nothing of their own." - Johann Wolfgang von Goethe

-German is taught in all Key Stages.
+German is taught at all Key Stages.
 From Years 7 to 9 it is compulsory, and it is an option at Key Stages 4 and 5.
 It is a popular choice and uptake is high in every year group throughout the school.
-We lay great emphasis on maximizing exposure to the target language at all levels and teach predominantly in German and use authentic resources in our lessons.
+We lay great emphasis on maximising exposure to the target language at all levels and teach predominantly in German and use authentic resources in our lessons.
 Topic areas are explored in a cyclical way and are accessible to all at an appropriate level.

 What is studied at KS3?